 The volumes to be transferred are large (c.
-18,200 m3/day for phase 1 commissioning and 26,300 m3/day for phase 2 commissioning), and minimisation of pumping energy usage is important.
-An ideally elevated site will be high enough, so as to permit the treated effluent to discharge, from the WWTP, to the outfall, at all stages of the tide.
+18,200 m/day for phase 1 commissioning and 26,300 m/day for phase 2 commissioning), and minimisation of pumping energy usage is important.
+An ideally elevated site will be high enough, so as to permit the treated effluent to discharge, from the WWTP, to the outfall.
 Pumping to a site which is unnecessarily high, and beyond this minimum desirable elevation, is wasteful of energy.

-Under this assessment the land parcels at Tinahask Upper & Seabank performed less favourably than Ferrybank.
-The elevation of this land parcel is closer to the elevation of the pumping station.
-As a result of this, power requirements and energy usage for pumped flows will be significantly higher at Tinahask Upper and Seabank.
-However, all 3 land parcels remain viable options as it was not deemed appropriate at the preliminary screening stage to rule them out without closer examination.
+Should a river discharge be a viable option, the assessment of the land parcels at Kilbride & Shelton Abbey/IFI performed less favourably than Ferrybank.
+The elevation of the Ferrybank land parcel is closer to the elevation of the pumping station.
+The horizontal distance to the pumping station is also significantly lower.
+As a result of this, power requirements and energy usage for pumped flows will be significantly higher at Kilbride & Shelton Abbey IFI.

+Should a river discharge not be deemed a viable option, the marine outfall short list was examined with respect to high level defined engineering and design constraints.
+The Ferrybank land parcel performed more favourably than the Seabank and Tinahask Upper land parcels in regard to the same criteria used above.
+However, all 5 land parcels remain viable options as it was not deemed appropriate at the preliminary screening stage to rule them out without closer examination.
 This criteria will be examined more closely in Phase 2.